 So why do they exist?

-If you’re working for a large company, the primary reason for a content calendar is because you need to have the content you’re posting approved – whether it’s a manager or a client.
-The copy needs to be on-brand and have the strongest language possible for engagement – so another person critically evaluating each post before it goes out is why this exists.
+If you’re working for a large company, you might also need content to be approved by a manager or a client.
+The copy needs to be on-brand and have the strongest language possible for engagement – so another person critically evaluating each post before it goes out is often why this exists.

 A secondary reason of why they are useful is because a lot of departments in the same company use the same social media channels.
 Marketing, sales, corporate comms all might need space on your social media accounts.
 Planning these updates across the week means your audience will receive a variety of content across the week, and it means your content can be organized and smooth in its execution.

-Even if you’re in a small company, a content calendar is useful because a second set of eyes can pick up typos or grammatical errors that you might miss yourself – so pencilling in your ideas means someone else can review them.
+Even if you’re in a small company, a content calendar is useful because having a second set of eyes can pick up typos or grammatical errors that you might miss yourself – so pencilling in your ideas means someone else can review them.
 (Or, if you’re solo – I love Grammarly to help spot typos!)

-A content calendar can be useful for your records.
-For agencies, this could be a record of ensuring you’ve met your content quota for a client, for a large business, records can be useful if a legal dispute arises, and for a small business, a record of content can be useful if you want to reuse ideas from successful content year-on-year.
+A content calendar can be useful for record keeping.
+For agencies, this could be a record of ensuring you’ve met your content quota for a client and for a small business, a record of content can be useful if you want to reuse ideas year-on-year.

 And, of course, if you’re taking a holiday or you’ve got a big week coming up, knowing that your social media content is scheduled for the whole two weeks means they only time you need to pick up your phone is to take some selfies with baby elephants.
 (Or whatever your dream holiday includes!!)